krishasknani/smart-caching/README.md

    - Open Chrome and go to `chrome://extensions/`
    - Enable "Developer mode" (toggle in top right)
    - Click "Load unpacked"
-   - Select the `Smart Caching` folder
+   - Select the `smart-caching` folder

 2. **Test the Extension**:
    - Visit any webpage